hanmenghan/CPM_Nets/README.md

 ## Questions?

 Please report any bugs and I will get to them ASAP.
 For any additional questions, feel free to email zongbo AT tju DOT edu DOT cn.

+## Recommendation

+Maybe our paper [“Trusted Multi-View Classification”](https://arxiv.org/abs/2102.02051) published by ICLR 2021 can also inspire you.